-Startup Page
+1. Startup Page

 This page is used for basic camera operations, and to access other pages.
 Pictures can be taken and erased, captured images and band ratio calculations can be reviewed, and other basic operations can be performed.
-If there were RGB/NIR light sensors, they are reported in colored bars, as well as number of pictures, time, revision information and clock ticks.
+The values reported by the RGB/NIR light sensors are reported in colored bars, as well as number of pictures, time, revision information and clock ticks.